i General legal framework

 Price or margin squeeze

-As a special form of price discrimination between trading partners (see Article 7 Paragraph 2 Letter b of the Cartel Act), price or margin squeezes may be considered an abuse of a dominant position.
-The ComCo defines price squeeze as a situation where a vertically integrated dominant undertaking sets its retail prices at a level that is so low compared to its wholesale prices that equally efficient competitors on the retail market, dependent on procuring a certain good or service from the dominant undertaking on the wholesale market, are not able to compete and make profits in the retail market.32
+As a special form of price discrimination between trading partners (see Article 7, Paragraph 2, Letter b of the Cartel Act), price or margin squeezes may be considered an abuse of a dominant position.
+The ComCo defines price squeeze as a situation where a vertically integrated dominant undertaking sets its retail prices at a level that is so low compared to its wholesale prices that equally efficient competitors on the retail market, dependent on procuring a certain good or service from the dominant undertaking on the wholesale market, are not able to compete and make profits in the retail market.31

 Tying and bundling

-The imposition of unfair prices or other unfair conditions of trade is considered unlawful (Article 7 Paragraph 2 Letter c of the Cartel Act).
-To determine if a price is ‘unfair’, it is necessary to examine the market value of the product or service offered and the ability of the dominant undertaking to behave independently in setting its prices.
+The imposition of unfair prices or other unfair conditions of trade is considered unlawful (Article 7, Paragraph 2, Letter c of the Cartel Act).
+To determine if a price is 'unfair', it is necessary to examine the market value of the product or service offered and the ability of the dominant undertaking to behave independently in setting its prices.
 This ability is likely to be a given if customers lack alternatives.
 The imposition of unfair prices (implying an element of coercion) by a dominant undertaking is thus facilitated.
-It is unclear whether, under Swiss law, it is necessary to prove the ‘imposition’ as a coercive element under Article 7 Paragraph 2 Letter c of the Cartel Act, or whether it is sufficient to prove the existence of a causal link between the dominant position and the unfair prices.37
+It is unclear whether, under Swiss law, it is necessary to prove the 'imposition' as a coercive element under Article 7, Paragraph 2, Letter c of the Cartel Act, or whether it is sufficient to prove the existence of a causal link between the dominant position and the unfair prices.36

-It is important to note that the prohibition on imposing unfair prices does not imply an obligation to set fair prices.
+The prohibition on imposing unfair prices does not imply an obligation to set fair prices.
 Neither does this prohibition aim at protecting customers from paying unduly high prices.
 Rather, this provision shall promote effective competition and ensure that prices are the result of an interplay between offer and demand.
-In this context, the ComCo considers that the Federal Price Surveillance Act of 20 December 1985, which aims at the avoidance of abusive pricing, may be applied in parallel.38
+In this context, the ComCo considers that the Federal Price Surveillance Act of 20 December 1985, which aims at the avoidance of abusive pricing, may be applied in parallel.37

-In a decision of 2007, the ComCo imposed a record fine of approximately 333 million Swiss francs on Swisscom as it considered its termination rates in the mobile network sector as unfair.39 However, the decision was annulled by the Federal Administrative Court and the annulment confirmed by the Federal Supreme Court.40 The latter considered that, due to the regulatory framework applicable in the telecommunications sector, Swisscom could not exert any coercion on its trading partners.
-More recently, the ComCo also fined Swisscom for imposing unfair prices on its competitors when offering its WAN connection services on a wholesale level.41
+In a decision of 2007, the ComCo imposed a record fine of approximately 333 million Swiss francs on Swisscom as it considered its termination rates in the mobile network sector as unfair.38 However, the decision was annulled by the Federal Administrative Court and the annulment confirmed by the Federal Supreme Court.39 The latter considered that, due to the regulatory framework applicable in the telecommunications sector, Swisscom could not exert any coercion on its trading partners.
+More recently, the ComCo also fined Swisscom for imposing unfair prices on its competitors when offering its WAN connection services on a wholesale level.40

 v REMEDIES AND SANCTIONS

 The calculation method for fines is regulated in detail by the Cartel Act Sanctions Ordinance of 12 March 2004.
-It is important to note that the imposition of a fine is mandatory in the case of an established abuse of a dominant position.
+The imposition of a fine is mandatory in the case of an established abuse of a dominant position.
 Contrary to the laws of other jurisdictions, the Swiss Cartel Act does not provide for sanctions that may be imposed on individuals acting on behalf of an undertaking having abused its dominant position (unless the individual itself qualifies as an undertaking in the sense of the Cartel Act).

-The largest fine imposed by the ComCo so far, amounting to 333 million Swiss francs, was cancelled by the Federal Administrative Court and subsequently also by the Federal Supreme Court upon appeal by Swisscom.42 Another fine of 220 million Swiss francs imposed on Swisscom for margin-squeeze behaviour in the ADSL market was ultimately reduced by the Federal Administrative Court to approximately 186 million Swiss francs.43 An appeal against this decision is currently pending before the Federal Supreme Court.
-For further examples of recent fines imposed, please refer to the sections above discussing different abusive behaviour.
+The largest fine imposed by the ComCo so far, amounting to 333 million Swiss francs, was cancelled by the Federal Administrative Court and subsequently also by the Federal Supreme Court upon appeal by Swisscom.41 Another fine of 220 million Swiss francs imposed on Swisscom for margin-squeeze behaviour in the ADSL market was ultimately reduced by the Federal Administrative Court to approximately 186 million Swiss francs.42 An appeal against this decision is currently pending before the Federal Supreme Court.
+For further examples of recent fines imposed, see above.

 iii Structural remedies